glee73/fuud/README.md

 rendering the feedpage, and computing the users' recommended restaurants.

 ## Division of Labor
+#### Ethan ####
-Ethan - Setting up the Database in mongodb, connecting to it and creating the collections.
+Setting up the Database in mongodb, connecting to it and creating the collections.
 I worked mainly on the Backend by defining our data structures and writing the java functions that connect to our database and either get, set, insert, or delete data.
+#### Ben ####
+Data structures in backend, handlers to connect frontend and backend, handling images frontend and backend, login backend functionality, deployment
+#### Casey ####
-Ben - data structures in backend, handlers to connect frontend and backend, Handling images frontend and backend, login backend functionality, deployment Casey -- figma, styling, edit profile (bio and pic), recommendations page, confirm restaurant in make post search for restaurant, beginning of pin
+figma, styling, edit profile (bio and pic), recommendations page, confirm restaurant in make post search for restaurant, beginning of pin
+#### Grace ####
-Grace  — figma, connected frontend to backend: basics of profile, explore, feed, following, follower, signup; buttons interaction, loading page
+figma, connected frontend to backend: basics of profile, explore, feed, following, follower, signup; buttons interaction, loading page

 ## Testing Plan